ImaadHasan2002/AutoML-Pipeline/README.md

 ## Directory Structure

-- `data/`: Contains the various datasets used in the pipeline.
+- `data/`: Contains the various datasets evaluated for the proposed pipeline.
 - `notebooks/`: Contains the notebooks used in the pipeline.
+- `misc/`: Contains the csv images used in the README.md file.Also contains the Main_processed.csv file which is generated when the pipeline is executed on a lone table(containing all the features) and the cleaned_feature_matrix.csv file is generated when the pipeline is executed on a feature matrix and is cleaned using correlation analysis and other statistical methods.
 - `requirements.txt`: Contains the required libraries for the pipeline.
 - `README.md`: Contains the information about the pipeline.